Who we are

 Pauline Massart, Senior Manager

 Pauline Massart serves as the main contact for SDA members and participants, manages all aspects of SDA operations, including the organisation and production of SDA international conferences, roundtables, dinner debates and publications, as well as dealing with SDA members and its Advisory Board.
-Before joining the SDA, Massart worked for Thales in Italy, and before that for a conference organiser in Germany.
-She studied at King's College London, the Sorbonne Nouvelle in Paris, and at Leiden University.
+Before joining the SDA, Massart worked for Thales in Italy for two years, and before that for a conference organiser in Germany.
+She holds a BA in History and German from King's College London and a MA in European Studies from Leiden University.
 She speaks English, French, German and Italian.

 Contact: pauline.massart(at)securitydefenceagenda.org